-As a person living with a disability, creating a safe space at home can mean a lot of extra work and money.
-The task of outfitting a home for a disability can seem daunting and even impossible for many.
+For a person living with a disability, creating a safe space at home can mean a lot of extra work and money.
+The task of outfitting a home for a disability can seem daunting and even impossible.
 Yet, the need for a home that is functional and enjoyable is essential for a higher quality of life.

-Even small changes in the home of a disabled or aging person can make a big difference for living well in everyday life.
-Consider the difference that wider doorways can make for someone in a wheelchair or how much lever door handles can help someone with arthritis.
+Even small changes in the home of a disabled or aging person can make a big difference in everyday life: smooth flooring for someone in a wheelchair or lever door handles for someone with arthritic hands.

 A person with physical disabilities could have many different needs for their home depending on the type of disability they are living with.
-Common physical disabilities can include:
+Here are some of the most common home modifications, as renovations geared toward the disabled and the elderly are officially called.
+The costs cited may of course vary in cost depending on your particular home and geographic region.

 |Ramps||A ramp allows for easy entry into the house and eliminates steps that can be difficult for those in wheelchairs or with difficulty walking||$1,400 – $3,000|